pyecharts/pyecharts-javascripthon/README.rst

-   from pyecharts_javascripthon.dom import window    # for window object from pyecharts_javascripthon.dom import Document  # for Document object from pyecharts_javascripthon.dom import Date      # for Date object
+   from pyecharts_javascripthon.dom import window    # for window object from pyecharts_javascripthon.dom import Document  # for Document object from pyecharts_javascripthon.dom import Date      # for Date object from pyecharts_javascripthon.dom import Math      # for Math module from pyecharts_javascripthon.dom import JSON      # for JSON module from pyecharts_javascripthon.dom import screen    # for screen object from pyecharts_javascripthon.dom import console   # for console object

 Global functions
 -------------------